smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 Convert-ToJsonString @{ test = $fail }
 {% endhighlight %}

-We tried a few more cases and found that the issue only occurred in PowerShell 2.0 and not on 3.0 or 4.0.
+We tried a few more cases and found the issue only occurred in PowerShell 2.0 and not in 3.0 or 4.0.

 From what we could tell the normal .NET objects were being wrapped by what looked like a <code>PSObject</code>.
 In our earlier debugging it was impossible to see when